The Werewolf (1956 film): Production

 The film was shot on location in the San Bernardino National Forest in California.
 Although most modern sources agree that Mountaincrest is actually the town of Big Bear Lake, located on Big Bear Lake itself, film historian John Johnson places the location as Fawnskin, also on Big Bear Lake.

 Viewing the film reveals that the film was shot in many locations around the lake.
 There are numerous scenes shot on the south shore with Bertha Peak in the background.
-All of the "town" locations are in Big Bear Village, and most notably those at the old Chad’s, which was a bar on Village Drive in the location of today’s Whiskey Dave’s, though it was much smaller in 1955 than today’s establishment.
-The old Bear Valley Reality office and the Rexall Drug store are clearly visible in the town scenes.
+All of the "town" locations are in Big Bear Village, and most notably those at the old Chad's, which was a bar on Village Drive in the location of today's Whiskey Dave's, though it was much smaller in 1955 than today's establishment.
+The old Bear Valley Realty office and the Rexall Drug store are clearly visible in the town scenes.
 The scenes around the dam (Eastwood Dam) include the road (since removed) over the dam, the dam itself and the original granite dam (Brown Dam) that today is usually underwater.
-Many of the roadblock scenes were shot on today’s Highway 38 on the north shore between the damn and West Boat Launch, with the large home in the background of some shots, still standing.
+Many of the roadblock scenes were shot on today's Highway 38 on the north shore between the dam and West Boat Launch, with the large home in the background of some shots, still standing.

 According to the American Film Institute, filming took place between December 10 and 20, 1955.
 Although the on-screen credits read "introducing Steven Ritch", according to AFI, he had appeared in "several films" before The Werewolf.